 Omnichannel Analytics

 Omnichannel analytics is the final piece of the puzzle.
-As more businesses merge online and offline experiences, being able to track customers across every touchpoint becomes crucial.
+As businesses increasingly merge online and offline experiences, tracking customers across every touchpoint becomes crucial.
 Whether someone browses on their phone, visits a physical store, and then buys online, you need to see that whole journey to optimize it.

 Wrap Up